isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-treat-fleas-in-the-yard/index.md

 Allow sunshine to shine on the yard by pruning shrubs and trees.
 Further, cut the thick canopies and low branches of your trees. - This will allow the sun to reach the ground and kill any eggs or larvae that may be in these areas, as well as dry out their hiding spots.
 The insecticide sprays and flea collars may be helpful on your pets, but they are not the only way to control this problem.

-It's also important that you regularly wash your pet with a medicated shampoo, or [give them regular baths](https://pestpolicy.com/best-flea-shampoo-for-dogs/) if they live indoors.
+It's also important that you regularly wash your pet with a medicated shampoo, or [give them regular baths](https://pestpolicy.com/best-flea-shampoo-for-dogs/)if they live indoors.
 Your yard will stay cleaner and more comfortable for both humans and pets.

 ###  **Step 6:**Remove Yard Debris